equalent/pad4windows/README.md

  0. You just DO WHAT THE FUCK YOU WANT TO.
 ```
-Although, Sony Interactive Entertainment (SIE) may prohibit the use of this library in a commercial game if you are not a current member of the PlayStation Partners program.
+However, Sony Interactive Entertainment (SIE) may prohibit the use of this library in a commercial game if you are not a current member of the PlayStation Partners program.
 You can always use DirectInput as an alternative but some DS3 features are not supported by DirectInput.

 # Requirements
 MSVC Toolchain is required to create the `libpad.lib` file.